 Moreover, they killed the program without affording its supporters a fair opportunity to defend it.
 As Justice Jim Rice wrote in dissent, “[N]o challenge to the statute was made within the proceeding, and, consequently, the issue was not noticed, briefed, or argued. . . .
 Striking a statute under such circumstances, including . . . [without] an opportunity for the parties and Attorney General to argue the issue, is a violation of due process.”

 The Espinoza case is the latest in a long line of decisions in which the Montana Supreme Court has disregarded basic judicial standards.
 For example, the court is infamous for creating legal chaos by overturning or ignoring its own precedents.
-In Espinoza, a previous case was relevant to the tax credit issue in Espinoza, but the court ignored it.
+In Espinoza, a previous case was directly relevant to the tax credit issue, but the court ignored it.

 The court also has a practice of seizing constitutional cases from state trial judges and issuing summary decisions of its own.
 Even when such cases center on disputed facts, it rarely, if ever, holds contested evidentiary hearings to resolve those facts.
 It assumes as it wishes, and decrees as it pleases.